zira-dev/docs/_docs/data-sources/introduction.md

 ##### mandatory configuration parameters:
 1. **Name** - The name of the data source, must be unique at site level.
-2. **Collector** - this is the collection method, Zira support multiple collection methods, some of them are explicit such as:<br>Modbus protocol, File uploading, Clarity, Ayekka, etc...</br>
+2. **Collector** - this is the collection method, Zira support multiple collection methods, some of them are explicit such as:
+Modbus protocol, File uploading, Clarity, Ayekka, etc...
-<br>and others are implicit such as: </br>
+others are implicit such as:
 weather service, Green Button integration.

 1. **Type** - the type of the data source is defined here, after it is chosen the relevant device models will be filtered out at the "Model" field.